alex2276564/MMOSpawnPoint/README.md

 **Note:** If using this approach, ensure players can't repeatedly trigger the join spawn by returning to that area, unless your actions are safe to execute multiple times.

+**Important Note on First-Join Handling:** MMOSpawnPoint does not include a default firstjoin listener—only a standard join listener.
+If you need to handle first-join spawns (e.g., for new players), it's recommended to configure this separately through your world manager, such as Multiverse-Core, or by setting the world spawn point (e.g., via `/setworldspawnpoint` in the world where players appear).
+This approach is more appropriate and avoids potential conflicts, as MSP focuses on death and subsequent join spawns.
+Always ensure that your firstjoin setup doesn't interfere with MSP's functionality.

 ### Dungeon Plugin Compatibility

 **For MythicDungeons v2** (which creates worlds like `MythicDungeonWorld_0`, `MythicDungeonWorld_1`, etc.), disable party respawn with regex matching: